Idaho hospitals nearly buckling in relentless COVID surge

 Associated Press

 BOISE, Idaho (AP) — The intensive care rooms at St. Luke’s Boise Medical Center are full, each a blinking jungle of tubes, wires and mechanical breathing machines.
-The patients nestled inside are a lot alike: All unvaccinated, mostly middle-aged, paralyzed and sedated, reliant on life support and locked in a silent struggle against COVID-19.
+The patients nestled inside are a lot alike: All unvaccinated, mostly middle-aged or younger, paralyzed and sedated, reliant on life support and locked in a silent struggle against COVID-19.

 But watch for a moment, and glimpses of who they were before the coronavirus become clear.

-Note: This story has been updated to correct the last name of the man in the ICU.
-He is Jeff Scott, not Jeff Owens.